Directors of the Kunstsammlung Nordrhein-Westfalen

 F3 SCHMELA HAUS

-As our most recently acquired venue, the Schmela Haus on Mutter Ey Straße beautifully complements the architectural ensemble of the Landessammlung.
+As our most recently, in 2009 acquired venue, the Schmela Haus on Mutter Ey Straße beautifully complements the architectural ensemble of the Landessammlung.
 Completed by Dutch architect Aldo van Eyck (1918-1999) in 1971 and now under landmarks protection, this building was the first erected in the Federal Republic specifically as a gallery.
 Its intricately interlocking architecture, constructed on five levels in pumice concrete blocks, was acquired by the Federal State of North Rhine-Westphalia after it was vacated by the gallery.
 Conceptualized for the Kunstsammlung as an experimental rehearsal stage, this locale will respond with a lively program to current artistic developments.
 The building opened in winter of 2009/2010 with the event series “Beuys ausstellen!”
 (Exhibiting Beuys!).